Digital Threat Report: Mass shooter videos

 Practical, beginner-friendly technical guidance for how to produce high quality, analysis-ready data.

 Southern Poverty Law Center Techwatch.
-Extremists Get Boost From Donor-Advised Funds, Bitcoin
+Extremists Get Boost From Donor-Advised Funds, Bitcoin.
+October 18.

 6-part series for Southern Poverty Law Center Hatewatch.
 With Michael Edison Hayden.
 February 1.

 Southern Poverty Law Center Hatewatch.
-With Hannah Gais, Michael Edison Hayden, Cassie Miller and Jason Wilson
+With Hannah Gais, Michael Edison Hayden, Cassie Miller and Jason Wilson.
+August 11.

 Southern Poverty Law Center Hatewatch.
 With Hannah Gais, Jason Wilson, and Michael Edison Hayden.
 June 13.